Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 - Click the **Tools** ![Tools](https://github.com/Sigourn/nerevarrising/blob/master/MO2/MO_ini.png) button, and click **INI Editor**.
 Paste the following into **falloutcustom.ini**.

 ```
-[Imagespace]
-bDoDepthOfField=0

 [Interface]
+;Reduces the amount of zooming in when engaging in dialogue
 fDlgFocus=5.0000
+;Tweaks the Pip-Boy HUD color to match the color of classic Fallout's font
 uPipboyColor=1022886143

 [Grass]
+;Disables grass, increasing performance
+;Set to 1 to enable it
+bDrawShaderGrass=0
+;Increases grass density for visuals, decreases performance
 iMinGrassSize=40

+[Water]
+;Recommended tweaks to use alongside Nut Water Overhaul
+bUseWaterReflections=1
+bUseWaterRefractions=1
+bUseWaterDepth=1
+bUseWaterLOD=1
+bReflectExplosions=0
+;Set to 1 if not using bForceHighDetailReflections further below
+bAutoWaterSilhouetteReflections=0
+;Improves visuals, decreases performance:
+bUseWaterHiRes=1
+bForceHighDetailReflections=1

 ```

-> ℹ️ Disables vanilla depth of field effect seen during dialogue; reduces the amount of zoom when engaging in dialogue; tweaks the Pip-Boy HUD color to match that of classic Fallout; increases grass density.
+> ℹ️ Reduces the amount of zoom when engaging in dialogue; tweaks the Pip-Boy HUD color to match that of classic Fallout; increases grass density.

 # MOD KEYBINDINGS